How to fix a mistake on your credit file

 Your credit file is an important part of your financial identity.
 A poor credit record makes it difficult to access finance for larger purchases like a car or a home and may also mean you are only accepted by less competitive lenders that may charge higher fees or interest rates.

 A lot of information is recorded on your credit file including loan applications, late loan repayments, defaults and details about your identity.
 It's important to check all of this information to make sure it is accurate

 Why is there a mistake on my credit file?

 You may have a mistake on your credit report because the information is:

 - Inaccurate.
-Wrong loan amounts or an incorrect name.
+Wrong loan amounts or a misspelled name.

 - Out-of-date.
 All listings have an expiry so check that they are still valid.